Beer Bread Grilled Cheese Sandwich

 As part of being a member of Foodbuzz, I sometimes get to sample free products.
 Recently, New Belgium Brewing Company gave a $50 stipend to some Foodbuzz members to sample their beers and create a recipe featuring their beer.
 I immediately signed up because I knew exactly what I wanted to create.
 I wanted to take my beloved beer bread to the next level and make a full meal out of it by creating a beer bread grilled cheese sandwich.

-Beer and cheese have always been a good pairing, and the idea of a grilled cheese sandwich featuring the crusty chewy bread seemed perfect in my mind.
+When I made a Cheese Beer Bread a while back I realized beer and cheese is a good pairing, and the idea of a grilled cheese sandwich featuring the crusty chewy bread seemed perfect in my mind.